MIDL-Conference/midl-website-2018/pages/index.md

 A big thank you to everyone who attended MIDL 2018 and made the first edition of this conference such a success!
 Hoping to see many of you at [MIDL 2019 in London](https://2019.midl.io).

+The videos of the talks are now online and can be found in the [scientific program](/scientific-program.html).
+All papers, reviews, and comments will remain online on the [OpenReview platform](https://openreview.net/group?id=MIDL.io/2018).
+Some of the best work presented at MIDL appeared in the [MIDL Special Issue in Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis/special-issue/10Q0L1013B8).

 You can still find here
 the [conference book](/conference_book.pdf),
 the [aims and scope](/aims-and-scope.html),